ebeaufay/threedtiles/README.md

 occlusionCullingService.setSide(THREE.DoubleSide);
 ```

+### Instanced Tilesets
+Using InstancedTileLoader and InstancedOGC3DTile allows displaying the same Tileset at many different places with little impact on performance.
+Each Tileset is independent in terms of it's position, orientation and level of detail but each tile is created as an "InstancedMesh" giving much
+higher performance when displaying the same Tileset many times.

 ### static tilesets and other performance tips
 When you know your tileset will be static, you can specify it in the OGC3DTile object constructor parameter.